fold

 @JvmName(name = "_foldOrThrow")

 The most general way to execute a computation using Raise.
-Depending on the outcome of the block, one of the two continuations is run:
+Depending on the outcome of the block, one of the two lambdas is run:

 This function re-throws any exceptions thrown within the Raise block.